top of page

 Orange Creamsicle Overnight Oats

 Overnight recipes are honestly just the best for breakfast!
 Overnight oats have such a creamy texture and they can be put together in 5 minutes and eaten instantly the next morning!
-These overnight oats are absolutely scrumptious - they taste like a Creamsicle!
+These orange creamsicle overnight oats are absolutely scrumptious – they taste like a Creamsicle!
 So yummy!
 Along with being super easy to put together, these oats are full of nutritious ingredients!

 Also, do you like the video for today's recipe?
 I thought I'd try something different, let me know if you like it!

 Oats are famous for being the perfect breakfast food, and they keep you full for ages because of all the fiber in them!
 They contain a specific fiber called beta-glucan, which lowers cholesterol and supports the immune system.
-Oats can also control blood sugar control, as well as reducing the risk for heart disease and stroke.
+Oats can also control blood sugar control, as well as reduce the risk for heart disease and stroke.

-Chia seeds are full of omega-3 fats, which are great for supporting healthy cholesterol levels, fighting inflammation and lowering the risk for diabetes.
+Chia seeds are full of omega-3 fats, which are great for supporting healthy cholesterol levels, fighting inflammation, and lowering the risk for diabetes.
 They add to the fullness factor of this dish because they have lots of dietary fiber, and they can help promote healthy digestion too.
 Additionally, chia seeds can protect against autoimmune disease and cancer and can help prevent rheumatoid arthritis because of

 The greek yogurt in these overnight oats helps add to the lovely creamy texture of this dish!
-I recommend using whole milk, organic yogurt not only to avoid any hidden sugars or additives, but also because any flavored ones might mess with the flavor of the oats!
-We add vanilla extract and orange juice in here anyway, so there's no real need to use any flavored yogurt.
-Greek yogurt contains more fat and protein than other yogurts, but you can opt for regular yogurt in this recipe if you wish; it might just be a bit more runny.
-Either way, yogurt has a ton of nutrients, like calcium, phosphorus, potassium, riboflavin and vitamin A!
-It's also great for gut health, as it contains probiotics, which are a healthy bacteria that boosts the immune system.
+I recommend using whole milk, organic yogurt not only to avoid any hidden sugars or additives but also because any flavored ones might mess with the flavor of the oats!
+We add vanilla extract and orange juice in here anyway, so there’s no real need to use any flavored yogurt.
+Greek yogurt contains more fat and protein than other yogurts, but you can opt for regular yogurt in this recipe if you wish; it might just be a bit runnier.
+Either way, yogurt has a ton of nutrients, like calcium, phosphorus, potassium, riboflavin, and vitamin A!
+It’s also great for gut health, as it contains probiotics, which are a healthy bacteria that boosts the immune system.
 Yogurt is a fantastic source of protein too!

 For the orange juice, I recommend sticking with fresh if you can.
-Other than the fact that it usually tastes better than the store bought version, you can also guarantee that its 100% orange juice and doesn't have any hidden sugars, additives or concentrates!
-You will only need about half an orange to make a quarter cup, so you can squeeze the whole thing and drink the rest (that’s what i did!) or you can leave it and use it to make another one of these overnight oats the next day!
+Other than the fact that it usually tastes better than the store-bought version, you can also guarantee that it’s 100% orange juice and doesn’t have any hidden sugars, additives, or concentrates!
+You will only need about half an orange to make a quarter cup, so you can squeeze the whole thing and drink the rest (that’s what I did!) or you can leave it and use it to make another one of these overnight oats the next day!

-Also, fresh oranges have lots of nutrients, and using store bought orange juice means you'll miss out on all the mighty fresh orange's nutrients!
-As you probably know, oranges contain tons of Vitamin C, which lots of antioxidants and is important for strengthening the immune system.
+Also, fresh oranges have lots of nutrients, and using store-bought orange juice means you’ll miss out on all the mighty fresh orange’s nutrients!
+As you probably know, oranges contain tons of Vitamin C, which has lots of antioxidants and is important for strengthening the immune system.
 Oranges also have some minerals: potassium, which we need for controlling our heart rate and blood pressure; calcium, which we need for developing strong bones and teeth.
 They also have lots of B vitamins, like folate which helps our body develop red blood cells, and B6, which is necessary for healthy brain function and development.
 They also contain phytochemicals, which have antioxidant and anti-inflammatory properties, as well as dietary fiber.
 All of this from the humble little orange!
-This is why we say we should be eating our fruits and veggies ;-)
+This is why we say we should be eating our fruits and veggies. 😉

 Orange Creamsicle Overnight Oats